sebastian-konicz/PNA-scrapper/README.md

 # PNA-scrapper
-Lightweigth scraper for extractin polish ZIP codes from the official [PNA document](https://www.poczta-polska.pl/hermes/uploads/2013/11/spispna.pdf) created by Polish Postal Office.data
+Lightweigth scraper for extracting polish ZIP codes from the official **[PNA document](https://www.poczta-polska.pl/hermes/uploads/2013/11/spispna.pdf)** created by Polish Postal Office.data

 The aim of this project is create dataset with all zip codes in Poland along with the info about city, municipality, county and voivodeship.